rosemwangie/DSA-Starter/src/data-structures/queues/QUEUES.md

 # Queues
 > FIFO - First In First Out

-Stacks can be used with Arrays or Linked List...
+A queue is implemented using a doubly linked list

-Why Linked Lists;
+### Why Linked Lists;
 > Adding and removing items is O(1) operation

 Why not Arrays